Inspirations for my Visual Art

 The First Exhibition and New Dimensions of Creativity

 In 1988 we gathered our material together and made the first exhibition in Finland: a collection of sculptures from my mother, fine art photographs from my brother and I composed the experimental soundscape and music for that exhibition.
 An interesting artistic collaboration!
 But slowly after that exhibition, I felt my inner artistic expression needed some new challenges to explore, to find other artistic dimensions that music alone could provide.

 I was getting more interested in light and shadows, the contrast, dialogue, emotions, and drama between them.
 So the natural next step was getting into the language of film.
 And as always, you can get the best lessons from true masters.

 Later in the 1990s, I studied carefully films by Andrei Tarkovsky.
 I was trying to understand his special visual language, aesthetic approach, and philosophy behind the scenes.
 I have always been influenced by his films, meaningful and deep thoughts about life, emotions, light, colors, and the art of filmmaking but especially one of his masterpieces, ”Nostalghia”, impressed and influenced me in every artistic level for years to come.

 I still remember the first time I watched the film, I just could not believe how somebody else created, painted and transferred my soulscape into a film.
 It included the elements I was fascinated by in my life: Italy, poetry, music, art, nature, the beauty, drama, and joy of life.
-It really inspired me to write new music, this time it was an emotional solo cello composition (Nostalghia).
-The premiere of the composition would be at my concert in St. Petersburg, Russia (1992).
+It really inspired me to write new music, this time it was an emotional solo cello composition (Nostalghia) for my concert in St. Petersburg (1992).

 Because I already had been working with computers since 1986 on my music and all kind of audio material, it was a very natural process to start working digitally with another kind of material too.
 But only after the digital era started to grow fast later in the 1990’s I started to take visual arts more seriously than before.